rishabhoswal/rishabhoswal/README.md

 ### About Me :

-I am a Machine Learning Developer and an awesome gamer.
+I am a Machine Learning Developer and a keen explorer.

-- :telescope: I’m working as a Machine Learning Developer and contributing to backend development for building web applications and softwares.
+- :telescope: I’m working as a Sr.Machine Learning Developer and aldo contributing to backend development for building web applications and softwares.

 - :seedling: Exploring new technologies like AI/ML and Blockchain.